Modern Middlewares for Automated Vehicles: A Tutorial

 Zenoh is a recent addition to the domain of \commids.
 According to the developers \citeauthor{corsaro_zenoh_2023} \cite{corsaro_zenoh_2023}, it was designed with the lessons learned from more established middlewares, such as \ac{DDS} and \ac{MQTT}.
 It aims to improve performance by decreasing protocol transmission overhead and reducing latency in contrast to existing protocols.
 In addition, Zenoh seeks to address a multitude of challenges, such as scale, network topology, resource constrained devices, and data in motion and at rest.

 In Zenoh, data is structured in \textit{resources} $(\texttt{key},\texttt{value})$ and associated with keys \cite{corsaro_zenoh_2023}.
-Keys are used to identify data, such as \textit{/key/a} and accessed by using either the key or a selector \cite{corsaro_zenoh_2023}.
+Keys are used to identify data, such as \textit{/key/a} and accessed using either the key or a selector \cite{corsaro_zenoh_2023}.
 A selector allows for the specification of matching operators that enable access to multiple keys at once.

-For instance, to select multiple subresources at once, \textit{/key/*} could be used. \cref{fig:zenoh_paradigm} illustrates the communication paradigms used by Zenoh, such as resource-structured publish-subscribe and queryables.
+For instance, to select multiple sub resources at once, \textit{/key/*} could be used. \cref{fig:zenoh_paradigm} illustrates the communication paradigms used by Zenoh, such as resource-structured publish-subscribe and queryables.